PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

 - Follow the instructions until the <b> building pymesh </b> part of the documentation.
 - Here first download cmake <b>but</b> follow the Build with Setuptools method.

-We know this is strange, but this is the onyl way we could get it to install.
+We know this is strange, but this is the only way we could get it to install.
 This installation process takes a long times $\approx 30$ min.